 What is Brown Stew Chicken?

 Brown stew chicken is a flavorful Carribean dish of stewed, marinated chicken, traditionally cooked with aromatics, spices, and browning.
-Although Jamaican brown stew chicken (marinated with scotch bonnet pepper, thyme, and browning) is very popular, each island has its own version.
+Although Jamaican brown stew chicken (marinated with scotch bonnet pepper, thyme, and browning) is very popular, each Caribbean country has its own version.

 - Boneless Chicken: Boneless skinless chicken thighs cut into 1 inch cubes.
 Brown stew chicken works best with dark meat so if you choose to make this with bone-in chicken, stick to chicken legs or chicken thighs.